Abalagu/BPlusTree/implementation_notes.md

 when splitting an internal node, move the middle value up.

+An internal node of height >= 2 should have its key value from: self.keys[i] = self.pointers[i+1].pointers[0].keys[0]
+Otherwise, there would be a missing interval not covered during search, and it can only be mitigated.
+See case: order=3, num_nodes=13, the root key value is the focus.

+If search continues through the sequence pointer to the next node.
+In this case, one cannot determine whether a node should contain the value, and can only be certain when it continues right-ward, and a larger value is found while the target key is not found.

 ## Dense B Plus Tree
 Suppose a list of values with length k are provided, and the b plus tree to be constructed is of order n.
 There must be ceil(k/n) leaf nodes to hold all the values.